manaskshirsagar/mayoandsriracha/README.md

 # mayoandsriracha
-A novel way to make sriracha mayo
+A reliable, easy, and novel way to make sriracha mayo

 ## Intro